Svenito/usblock/README.md

 When you re-insert your device, xlock will be stopped and you computer unlocked.
 Some WMs may require you to move your mouse/press a key to unblank the screen.

+You do not need to mount the device fully, it should be able to read the required information when you plug it in

 Run

   usblock -h